RalfiSlask/Cubeia-Poker-Animations/README.md

 ## Challenge Description

-This an extra code challenge from Cubeia to create poker animations on a limited amount of time.
+This is an extra code challenge from Cubeia to create poker animations on a limited amount of time.
 Focus is more on the animations rather then the coding part.

 ## Features